Xyinkl/MeowWiki/Cats_Protection_Essential_Guide/EG16_Elderly_cats.md

 If your cat still prefers to toilet outside, provide a newly dug over border as close to the house as possible and maintain it regularly.

-Water and food bowls
+Water and food bowls 食碗喝水碗

 Place water and food bowls in a variety of easily accessible locations around the house, both upstairs and downstairs so they are easy to find and they don’t have to walk up and down stairs just to get food and water.
 Speak to your vet about the most appropriate diet for your older cat.

-Playtime
+Playtime 玩耍

 Older cats still like to play, but they need more gentle, brief games than when they were younger.
 Use toys that are unlikely to intimidate them, such as a feather attached to string that is slowly moved past them.
 Experiment with different toys to see what captures your cat’s attention.
 Even if they only watch or slowly swipes the toy with a paw, it is still important beneficial mental stimulation.

-Regular grooming
+Regular grooming 日常梳理毛发

 As older cats may struggle to look after their coats, additional help and gentle grooming will help to keep your cat’s skin healthy and gives you some valuable bonding time with your cat.
 Stroking a cat is a great de-stressor and may lower an owner’s blood pressure.

-Scratching posts
+Scratching posts 抓挠猫抓板

 Cats may still want to scratch but can find it difficult as they age.
 You could provide a horizontal scratching post or one with a lower gradient and softer material such as carpet, which they may find easier.
 Remember to check their claws regularly.

-Routines
+Routines 每日例程

 Cats are creatures of habit and this characteristic becomes more pronounced as they age.
 They prefer a familiar, regular routine to provide predictability.
 Where possible, avoid moving furniture so that your cat’s environment is familiar and they can easily find their way around your home.

-Veterinary care
+Veterinary care 医学护理

 Seek veterinary advice early if you are worried.
 Remember, many of the disorders that affect older cats can be treated and managed to allow your cat a happy and content life, particularly when treatment is sought early.
 However, inevitably there may come a time when your cat is in continual pain, discomfort or distress, and the most loving and courageous way you can show them how much you care is to end their suffering.
 See Cats Protection’s Essential Guide: When to let go for further information.

-Your elderly cat and you
+Your elderly cat and you 老年猫和你

 Caring for an older cat in their twilight years brings a tremendous joy and many owners actively decide to adopt an older cat because of the endearing qualities they can offer.
 With their wandering days behind them, older cats tend to stay closer to home and appreciate gentle affection.
 Owners often comment on the special relationship they have with their older pet, enhanced by some simple measures and an understanding of their needs.